 - The first sternocostal joint is between the first rib and the handlebar (all other sternocostal joints are flat synovial joints).

 What are the secondary cartilaginous joints?

 These are permanent joints that are composed of fibrocartilage.
 They are considered amphiarthrosis, meaning they only allow a slight movement and are in the midline of the skeleton.

 - Symphysis pubis between the right and left pubic bones.

 - Manubriosternal articulation between the sternal body and the manubrium.

 - Intervertebral discs.

 - Sínfisis sacrococcígea.

-The joints of the spine, like other typical joints, involve the joining of two or more bones.
+The spine joints, like other typical joints, involve joining two or more bones.

 The joints of the spine, therefore, include: